wqking/metapp/doc/metatype.md

 `isClass` returns true if the type is a C++ class or struct.
 It uses `std::is_class` to detect it.
 `isArray` returns true if the type is a raw array (int[3], std::string[2][3], etc).
 It uses `std::is_array` to detect it.
 `isEnum` returns true if the type is a C++ enum.
 It uses `std::is_enum` to detect it.
 `isMemberPointer` returns true if the type is a class member data or member function.
 It uses `std::is_member_pointer` to detect it.
+To check if a MetaType is static member, check `! isMemberPointer()`.
 `isIntegral` returns true if the type is integral type.
 It uses `std::is_integral` to detect it.
 `isFloat` returns true if the type is float point type.
 It uses `std::is_floating_point` to detect it.
 `isArithmetic` returns true if the type is arithmetic type.
 It equals to `isIntegral() || isFloat()`.

 Note: the attributes are C++ type traits.
 They don't have connection to meta interface or other features in MetaType.
 That's to say, `isClass()` returning true doesn't mean the MetaType implements `MetaClass` interface, etc.

 <a id="a3_9"></a>
 ### Get meta interfaces